HOW TO CLEAN STAINLESS STEEL REFRIGERATOR

 To save time, a combination cleaner and polish is ideal.
 Simple Green Stainless Steel Cleaner & Polish cleans and polishes in one step, while actually creating a protective barrier to help resist future dust, marks and smudges, keeping your metal looking cleaner, longer.
-It's great for kitchen appliances, grills and other stainless steel surfaces.

 Before cleaning, always determine the direction of the grain.
 The grain is the brushed finish of stainless steel, and it's different from surface-to-surface.
 Your stainless steel's grain will be faint lines running either horizontally or vertically, and it's important that you rub back-and-forth or up-and-down in the direction of the grain for optimum shine.
 If you mistakenly wipe against the grain, soils may sink deeper into the grain of the surface, resulting in more difficult removal.